jspoelstra/chat-ui/README.md

 You can easily deploy this application using Docker.
 The project includes a complete Docker setup with Nginx for serving the frontend and proxying WebSocket connections.

+Refer to [DOCKER.md](DOCKER.md) for detailed instructions on using Docker for deployment.

 ### Quick Start with Docker

 > **Note**: We've simplified our Docker deployment approach!
 We now use direct Docker commands instead of Docker Compose for easier setup and maintenance.
 See [DOCKER_MIGRATION.md](DOCKER_MIGRATION.md) for details.